Anchalsharma432/react-docker-app/README.md

 # 🚀 React + Docker App

 A simple React application containerized using Docker.
-This project was created as part of **Anchal Sharma's Full Stack Development coursework at Lambton College**.

 ---